 - Defining what improves or undermines their confidence.
 This is helpful to athletes and provides valuable insight to their coaches.

-- Exercises on how to intentionally leverage the talents they do have (never quitting or working hard, for example) to overcome obstacles to performance.
+- Exercises on how to intentionally leverage the talents they do have (never quitting or working hard, for example) to overcome fear and obstacles to performance.

 The great news is that if we train female athletes to improve confidence (just as they train physically and technically for sport) they get better at it!
 Below is a text from an athlete who made this journey.
 She sent it to her coach, who forwarded it to me.